 Because many procedures used during clinical trials are often new to the child, every effort should be made to ensure the participants’ experiences in the study are positive and to minimize discomfort and distress.
 Additionally, before studies are undertaken, an evaluation should be made to determine if the needed information can be obtained from less vulnerable populations.
 When studies are conducted in the pediatric population, every attempt should be made to include individuals representing the demographics of the region and the disease being studied.
 Studies in handicapped or institutionalized pediatric subjects should be limited to diseases or conditions found principally in these populations.

-To be of benefit to those participating in a clinical study, the study must be properly designed and conducted to ensure that quality data are obtained.
+To be of benefit to those participating in a clinical study, the study should be properly designed and conducted to ensure that quality data are obtained.
 Following Good Clinical Practice (GCP) is crucial to obtaining quality and reliable data from the study.

 The principal role of the IRB is to protect the rights and welfare of human research subjects; this is especially true when studies involve children as subjects.
 To safeguard the child’s interests and to protect children from harm, special ethical and regulatory considerations are in place for reviewing research involving children.
-The regulations at 21 CFR 50 Subpart D Additional Protections for Children Involved as Subjects of Research describe these considerations.
+The regulations at 21 CFR Part 50 Subpart D Additional Protections for Children Involved as Subjects of Research describe these considerations.

-IRBs reviewing research involving children as subjects must consider the benefits, risks and discomforts inherent in the proposed research and assess their justification in light of the expected benefits to the child subject or to society as a whole.
+IRBs reviewing research involving children as subjects should consider the benefits, risks and discomforts inherent in the proposed research and assess their justification in light of the expected benefits to the child subject or to society as a whole.
 The IRB should weigh the circumstance of the subject under study, the magnitude of risks that may accrue for the research procedures, and the potential benefits the research may provide to the subjects.

 The regulations require IRBs to classify research involving children into one of four categories and to document their discussions of the risks and benefits of the research study.
 The four categories are: